-Also, you need a professional content writer – meaning, someone who excels at the less creative, more technical aspects of their jobs.
+You’ll also likely need a professional technical writer – meaning, someone who excels at the less creative, more technical aspects of their jobs.
 This means writing quickly and efficiently, plus having the ability to juggle multiple projects at once and adhere to tight deadlines.
 If your content marketing strategy is highly targeted and optimized, no doubt you’ll be creating multiple pieces at once, each in a different format.
 Your writer needs to be able to manage his or her time well and shift between different content types fluidly.

 If you’re able to find a content writer with extensive experience in your field, then kudos!
 You’re one of the lucky ones.

 However, most writers have a bachelor’s degree in journalism or communications.
 Others have extensive content experience but in a market that differs from yours.

 These aren’t bad things.
 In fact, bringing on a writer with a different perspective (and the ability to bring a new skill to the table) may be better than relying on a veteran (who is stuck in outdated practices).

 Regardless, you’ll want a person who is willing and able to learn quickly, especially if your industry is extremely technical or niche.
 You’re likely planning to get your content strategy up and running, and you need someone who can keep pace.

 While I can’t say that it’s not, I will note that freelance writers are great for filling content quotas (say, a weekly blog post per month), but not so good for adhering to your strategy.
 They have many other clients and won’t be able to work with your marketing team as efficiently.
 If your goal is to be a thought leader and create targeted content like landing pages, eBooks and white papers, avoid using a freelancer to produce the bulk of your content.